ci-box/buildroot-ci-loop-demo/README.md

 For upcoming opertations you need to copy your ssh public key to the gitserver overlay:

     cp ~/.ssh/id_rsa.pub overlays/gitserver/pubkeys/
+ (how to generate ssh key: https://git-scm.com/book/en/v2/Git-on-the-Server-Generating-Your-SSH-Public-Key)

 ## Running

     docker-compose up
-`Note`: If permission issue, either use sudo or add your user to the docker group
+`Note`: If you get a permission issue, either use sudo or add your user to the docker group

 ## Playing